Maciker/Maciker/README.md

 ### I'm Iker Macaya and I'm software developer at Jakala Iberia

 I enjoy keeping up with new things in technology, applying them to some side projects, and writing about what I'm learning. <br>
-Right now, I'm diving into Vue.js.<br>
+Right now, I'm diving into the principles of Software Design.<br>
 You can reach me through my website: https://macaya.dev/
 <br>